guide

 When cooling is a drawback: Winter months in cold climates, especially if the HPWH is in a heated living space.
 Your heating system compensates, adding to your winter energy bill.
 This is why basement or garage installation is preferred in cold climates — these spaces can absorb the cooling effect without impacting comfort.

-HOMES/HEAR Rebate Program: Income-qualified households may receive point-of-sale rebates of up to $1,750 for a HPWH.
-These rebates stack with the tax credit in many states.
+IRA HEAR (formerly HEEHRA) — ACTIVE in 2026: Income-qualified households may receive point-of-sale rebates of up to $1,750 for a HPWH.
+State-administered.
 Eligibility and availability vary by state — check your state energy office or the DSIRE database.

 Real-World Example